jimasp/behave-vsc/README.md

 ## Workspace requirements

-- No conflicting behave extension is enabled
+- No conflicting behave/gherkin/cucumber extension is enabled
 - Extension activation requires at least one `*.feature` file somewhere in the workspace
 - A compatible directory structure (see below)
 - [ms-python.python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension